Gainesville Regional Airport: History

-After the death of musician Tom Petty, a Gainesville native, on October 2, 2017, a change.org petition was started to have the airport renamed "Tom Petty - Gainesville Regional Airport".Although as of 2025 the petition is no longer up and has been canceled.
+After the death of musician Tom Petty, a Gainesville native, on October 2, 2017, a change.org petition was started to have the airport renamed "Tom Petty - Gainesville Regional Airport", although as of 2025 the petition is no longer up and has been canceled.

 In 2021, Gainesville Regional Airport added a 15,200 square-foot expansion onto their terminal.
 The new expansion adds a mother lactation room, a pet relief area, two new gates, hundreds of new seats with charging ports, a departure and arrival board, and an area for a food/store vendor.
 In addition to the expansion, the existing terminal was given a renovation.
-The project cost $16 million dollars, funded mostly by a $12 million dollar grant from the FAA.
+The project cost $16 million, funded mostly by a $12 million grant from the FAA.